 Come, beloved souls, poor sinners so dear to the Heart of your Host.
 Come receive Me that you may live and enjoy everlasting happiness in the Kingdom of My Father Who is your Father also.
 This I have obtained for you through My Body and Blood sacrificed for you on Calvary and become your Food and Drink in the Holy Mass offered constantly for you.
 Do not disappoint My hopes for I have waited long, oh so long for you.
 (All letters are copyrighted and may not be reproduced without expressed written permission.)

-"I have waited, oh so long for you!"
+"Come, beloved souls, ...receive Me that you may live..." "...I have waited long, oh so long for you!"